davefurmidge/davefurmidge/README.md

 ## I'm a Senior Systems Engineer at EPAM

 Hi, I am Dave Furmidge a Senior Systems Engineer with EPAM.
 I live in Manchester, UK.
 I am a multi skilled Engineer with 25+ years of strong experience in RDBMS & SQL, .NET Development, CI/CD and DevOps areas with an ability to learn quickly.
-I hold multiple cloud certifications which were all achieved with my own personal study.
-I have UK Government SC Clearance.
+I hold multiple cloud certifications across all of the main 3 cloud providers.
+I also have UK Government SC Clearance.

 ![Azure badges](https://raw.githubusercontent.com/davefurmidge/davefurmidge/main/assets/Azure-badges.jpg)